IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/unit_models/solid_liquid/thickener0d.rst

 Degrees of Freedom
 ------------------

-The ``Thickener0D`` model has 5 degrees of freedom, which is are generally chosen from:
+The ``Thickener0D`` model has 5 degrees of freedom, which are generally chosen from:

 * the liquid recovery fraction or underflow liquid-to-solid ratio,
 * the liquid-to-solid ratio and settling velocity at the pinch (critical) point,